laryro/laryro/README.md

 <h2 align="center">Hiya! 💁🏻‍♀✨ </h2>

 Hi!
-I am a Frontend Engineer with 9+ years of experience based in São Paulo/Brazil, currently working as a **Frontend Engineer @ [Mixmax](https://mixmax.com/careers)** (we're hiring!).
+I am a Frontend Engineer with 9+ years of experience based in São Paulo/Brazil.

 I love the web and I work to create beautiful experiences for users and customers.
-My passion is to build products that have the ability to improve people's lives.
+My passion is to build things that have the ability to improve people's lives.
+I love to teach and mentor people.

 - 💬 Ask me about **html, css, js, react, styled-components, git**
 - 📫 How to reach me: **[DM me on Twitter](https://twitter.com/laryro)**!